-- 149.3.
-Information about the legal privilege and non-disclosure right for tax advice documents in the TAA.75 - 150.
-Section 17C(5) provides that an owner of a document may inspect and copy a document that is seized. - 151.
-The practical effect of this is that a person from whom the thing was seized (eg an occupier who is not the owner) does not have a right under the TAA or SSA to apply for access to any thing seized during a search, only the owner does. - 152.
-Accordingly, the person from whom a thing was seized (for example, an occupier who is not an owner) may only request access to any document seized during a search either under the Privacy Act 2020 or the Official Information Act 1982.
-This also means that the information in an inventory notice about the extent to which a person who is not the owner of a thing seized can request access will be different from that relating to the owner of the thing seized. - 153.
+- 154. Section 17C(5) provides that an owner of a document may inspect and copy a document that is seized. - 155.
+The practical effect of this is that a person from whom the thing was seized (eg, an occupier who is not the owner) does not have a right under the TAA or SSA to apply for access to any thing seized during a search, only the owner does. - 156.
+Accordingly, the person from whom a thing was seized (eg, an occupier who is not an owner) may only request access to any document seized during a search either under the Privacy Act 2020 or the Official Information Act 1982.
+This also means that the information in an inventory notice about the extent to which a person who is not the owner of a thing seized can request access will be different from that relating to the owner of the thing seized. - 157.
 In relation to the extent that the occupier or the owner has a right to apply to have access to any document relating to the application for a search warrant or the exercise of the search power, there is no right to apply for this information under the SSA or the TAA.
-Accordingly, any request for this information will be either under the Privacy Act 2020 or the Official Information Act 1982, or, if a person is charged with an offence, under the Criminal Disclosure Act 2008. - 154.
-A request will be considered on its own facts and circumstances, and there are a number of grounds for withholding information, including prejudice to the maintenance of the law (including the prevention, investigation, and detection of offences, and the right to a fair trial).
-76 This means that information used in warrant applications might not be released, if requested, until the conclusion of the investigation and any litigation. - 155.
-In addition to the inventory notice, the Inland Revenue officer in charge is required to provide: - 155.1. the occupier/person in charge of the vehicle or other thing; and - 155.2. the person who the officer in charge believes is the owner of anything seized
+Accordingly, any request for this information will be either under the Privacy Act 2020 or the Official Information Act 1982, or, if a person is charged with an offence, under the Criminal Disclosure Act 2008. - 158.
+A request will be considered on its own facts and circumstances, and there are a number of grounds for withholding information, including prejudice to the maintenance of the law (including the prevention, investigation, and detection of offences, and the right to a fair trial).84 This means that information used in warrant applications might not be released, if requested, until the conclusion of the investigation and any litigation. - 159.
+In addition to the inventory notice, the Inland Revenue officer in charge is required to provide: - the occupier/person in charge of the vehicle or other thing; and - the person who the officer in charge believes is the owner of anything seized with a copy of the search warrant (if any) and, if the search power is exercised without with a copy of the search warrant (if any) and, if the search power is exercised withou a warrant, the name of the enactment the search took place (ie, the TAA) and the reason for the search.85

-76 Section 6(c) of the Official Information Act 1982, s 53(c) of the Privacy Act 2020, s 16(1)(a) of the Criminal Disclosure Act 2008 (which does not include the "right to a fair trial" ground).
+84 Section 6(c) of the Official Information Act 1982, s 53(c) of the Privacy Act 2020, s 16(1)(a) of the Criminal Disclosure Act 2008 (which does not include the "right to a fair trial" ground).

-- with a copy of the search warrant (if any) and, if the search power is exercised without a warrant, the name of the enactment the search took place (ie the TAA) and the reason for the search.77 - 156.
-If there is no occupier or person in charge of the vehicle or thing present at the time of the seizure, the inventory notice and the copy of the search warrant or the enactment and reason for search if a warrantless search may be provided to the occupier by leaving the notice/copy in a prominent position at the place, or in or on the vehicle or other thing.78 on the grounds that compliance would:
+160. If there is no occupier or person in charge of the vehicle or thing present at the time of the seizure, the inventory notice and the copy of the search warrant or the enactment and reason for search if a warrantless search may be provided to the occupier by leaving the notice/copy in a prominent position at the place, or in or on the vehicle or other thing.86 on the grounds that compliance would: